 Full tuition scholarships for first-year students

 Each year, select students are eligible based on academic criteria to apply and compete for a small number of full-tuition scholarships.
-First-year students with a cumulative high school GPA of a 3.6 or above are eligible to compete for the following awards as part of our Fellows and Scholars scholarship competition event:
+First-year students with a cumulative high school GPA of a 3.6 or above are eligible to compete for the following awards as part of our Scholarship Competition event:

 In addition to our Dean’s scholarships, for which transfer applicants are automatically considered, there are two additional special scholarship opportunities for incoming transfer students.